}

 What is the time commitment required to complete the course?

-The course will take place over a 2 week period between March 11 – 22 and has a total time requirement of approximately 8 hours.
+The course will take place over a 3 week period and has a total time requirement of a minimum of 15 hours for the on-demand and live content.

-We recommend setting aside 4 hours each week over the 2 week period to complete the course.
+We recommend setting aside at least 5 hours each week over the 3 week period to complete the course’s on-demand and live content.

 What is the peer-to-peer component of the course?